minecraft-pucrs/WakyBot/README.md

 # Installation

-This bot is written to run on top of node.js.
+This application is written to run on top of node.js.
 Please see https://nodejs.org/en/download/

 Once you have NodeJS installed, running `npm install` from the bot directory should install all required packages!

 # Configuration

-This bot makes use of Environment variables to set its configuration.
+This aplication makes use of Environment variables to set its configuration.
 Here is a mapping of what each of these variables mean.
 All the variables marked as required are *needed* for the application to work:

 | Environment Variable Name            | Description                                             | Required |
 |--------------------------------------|---------------------------------------------------------|----------|